gmYusuf/hms-unity-plugin/README.md

 ## Status
 This is an ongoing project, currently WIP.
 Feel free to contact us if you'd like to collaborate and use Github issues for any problems you might encounter.
 We'd try to answer in no more than a working day.

-### Expected soon features
-* Analytics integration

 ## Connect your game Huawei Mobile Services in 5 easy steps

 1. Register your app at Huawei Developer
 2. Import the Plugin to your Unity project
+3. Configure your gradle files
-3. Configure your manifest
+4. Configure your manifest
-4. Connect your game with the HMS Managers
+5. Connect your game with the HMS Managers
-5. Connect the HMS Callbacks with your game
+6. Connect the HMS Callbacks with your game

 ### 1 - Register your app at Huawei Developer